 Use of CCTV

-Cameras are installed in school/academy buildings for preventing and detecting crime or acts of misconduct and for health and safety reasons.
-The school/academy will ensure that all cameras are set up in a way that makes sure that there is minimal intrusion of staff privacy and that any intrusion is fully justified.
+Cameras are installed in school buildings for preventing and detecting crime or acts of misconduct and for health and safety reasons.
+The schoolwill ensure that all cameras are set up in a way that makes sure that there is minimal intrusion of staff privacy and that any intrusion is fully justified.

 Signs will be displayed to inform staff and visitors that CCTV is in use and its purpose.
 This ensures that staff are fully aware that they are potentially subject to surveillance and can take appropriate steps to limit the impact of the CCTV with regard to their privacy.

 Where CCTV is installed

-Main entrance to school
+CCTV is in operation at the main entrance to the school

 When new CCTV monitoring is installed all affected staff will be fully informed, ensuring that they have information about the purpose of the monitoring and how the information will be used